How to get a job: your step-by-step road map to get hired

 Set up contact forms to make it professional and crisp

 Step 6: Follow this professional networking strategy to infuse long-term success into your job search

-People hate networking for two reasons: They’re introverts, or they feel that everyone else just attend networking events to serve themeselves.
+People hate networking for two reasons: either they’re introverts, or they feel that everyone else just attends networking events to serve themeselves.
 This step shows you how to turn both of those problems into advantages.
 Here’s what you’ll do in this road map:

 Get the real value out of networking

 How to find new contacts systematically and repeatedly